5Y0N/GN/README.md

 vitabright is a plugin to further diminish the screen's minimum brightness - marked as not working, probably since the setting wouldn't be reapplied after resuming from sleep

 # GN
 GN is simply the above two plugins' source codes united so that, upon resuming from sleep, noled will reapply vitabright's patch together with its own.
+In addition, it also lowers color saturation - although working, it was a shot in the dark and still under test.

 v1.3 - added modification of color space, less saturated colors on OLED vita